kquo/tips/discourse/index.md

 Based on the ideas of experts like [Rogers](https://en.wikipedia.org/wiki/Carl_Rogers), [Popper](https://en.wikipedia.org/wiki/Karl_Popper), [Rapoport](https://en.wikipedia.org/wiki/Anatol_Rapoport), [Dennett](https://en.wikipedia.org/wiki/Daniel_Dennett), and others in this field, we can say that people have mostly figured out __how to argue properly__ with other **_reasonable_** people.

 When talking with most people, it's important to keep in mind that not everyone is **_reasonable_**.
 Some people, for various reasons, such as believing in [pseudoscience](../pseudoscience), may not be open to discussion.
-In situations like these, it's best to avoid trying to have rational conversations altogether.
+In situations like these, it's best to avoid trying to have *rational* conversations altogether.
+As an alternative, consider the **Having Impossible Conversations** section below.

 ## Discourse Protocol
 For productive and enjoyable discussions try following the Discourse Protocol (DP):